Racing Car Safety

 2002: raised cockpit sides to protect driver head

 2004: Minimum size set of rear wing end plates and engine cover to allow more sponsor space; launch control forbidden; full-automatic gearboxes forbidden.
+Engine must last an entire race weekend.
+The rear wing regulations were also refreshed, limiting the designers to just two upper elements.

 2005: Reduction of diffuser size to reduce cornering speeds.
+Requirement that the engine would last two race weekends.

 2008: A revised cockpit entry template for 2008 gives greater lateral driver head protection, Each driver may use no more than eight engines during a Championship season.